SupakornPholsiri/SupakornPholsiri.github.io/blog/writing_arduino_programs_in_wokwi.md

   }
 }
 ```
 Turn on the LEDs one by one with a time delay, starting from index 0.
-After all the LEDs are on, Turn off the LEDs ono by one with a time delay, starting form the last index.
+After all the LEDs are on, Turn off the LEDs one by one with a time delay, starting form the last index.
 Then repeat the process.

 ## Program #3
 LED changing pattern: C \